If a cat urinates/defecates in the wrong spot (ie: on your favourite Persian rug), rub his nose in it:

 If you find your cat is putting on weight, it is recommended that you seek advice from your vet, NEVER put your cat on a diet without veterinary supervision as this can lead to a life-threatening condition called Hepatic Lipidosis.
 Regular exercise will also ensure your cat doesn’t become overweight.

-My female cat should have one litter before she is spayed
+A female cat should have one litter before she is spayed:

 Not at all, in fact, it is better to have her spayed before 6 months of age to prevent an unwanted pregnancy.